radanalyticsio/oshinko-specs/cluster-configs.md

 Existing unit tests and end-to-end tests that deal with clusters will be modified accordingly.

-Additionally new unit tests should be added to test how presence/absence of the namedConfig and config fields is handled and the cluster configuration lookup mechanisms.
+Additionally new unit tests should be added to test the overriding of values at different levels and the named configuration lookup mechanism.

 ## Documentation